samply/bridgehead/README.md

 ### Loading data

 The data accessed by the federated search is held in the Bridgehead in a FHIR store (we use Blaze).

+For an ECDC/EHDS2 installation, you need to provide your data as a table in a CSV (comma-separated value) files and place it in the directory /srv/docker/ecdc/data.
+You can provide as many data files as you like, and you can add new files incrementally over time.

+In order for this new data to be loaded, you will need to execute the ```run.sh``` script with the appropriate arguments:

+- To read just the most recently added data files: ```/srv/docker/bridgehead run.sh --upload```.
+- To read in all data from scratch: ```/srv/docker/bridgehead run.sh --upload-all```.

+These two variants give you the choice between uploading data in an incremental way that preserves the date used for statistics or as a single upload that date stamps everything with the current date.

+The Bridgehead can be started without data, but obviously, any searches run from the Explorer will return zero results for your site if you do that.
+Note that an empty data directory will automatically be inserted on the first start of the Bridgehead if you don't set one up yourself.

+For non-ECDC setups, read on.

 You can load data into this store by using its FHIR API: